wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 External: [OWASP Session Management Cheat Sheet — Cookies](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#cookies).

 WSO2 baseline for session and authentication cookies: `HttpOnly; Secure; SameSite=Lax` (or `Strict` for high-sensitivity flows). `Path` set to the narrowest scope that works. `Domain` only when cross-subdomain sharing is required.
+Sensitive cookies must be session cookies — no `expires` / `max-age`.

+!!! danger "Approval required"
+    Omitting `Secure` or `HttpOnly` on a sensitive cookie must be reviewed and approved by the Security and Compliance Team before release.

 ---